 Complex methods used for studies also in northern Albania and in the Adriatic Sea have brough the new information of great value for the Albanides depth, and which throw light on the Shkodra - Peja fracture zone.
-Follow separately analyze for results from each used method, and in the end will be presented their generalization.

 Geophysical investigation results show that crystal basement of Albanides has a blocks character (Fig. 2) (Bushati S., 1988, 1998, Koçiu S., 1989, Frashëri A. et al. 1991, 2010).
 Thickness of the location of these blocks is shallower in Mirdita Tectonic Zone.
 The crust construction and their dynamics are reflected in the geological setting of the Albanides tectonic zones, and their tectonic styles.
 Block structure controlled by a system of NW-SE longitudinal faults as well as transverse ones.
 Local heat hearths put in evidence the transversal faults.
-Geothermal energy is related with a great heat flow through these fractures (Fig. 3) [Frashëri A. et al. 2004].
+Geothermal energy is related with a great heat flow through these fractures (Fig. 3) (Frashëri A. et al. 2004).